dapachec/deep-rl-navigation/README.md

 # Instructions

-To run the code in the repository, please run main.py from the terminal.
-This file will call the dqn.train function in the main_functions script.
+To train the agent first clone the repository and run train.py from the terminal.
+This script will train the agent until the tast is solved, and will store the weights of the a neural netowork used as a function approximator when finished.

-To observe the behavior of the trained agent, please call the dqn.test function specifying the number of episodes you would like to observe.
+To observe the behavior of the trained agent, run test.py, which will loaded the file storing the saved weights ("checkpoint_Nav_V05_17.pth").